alexub/jax-meta-learning/README.md

 # jax-meta-learning
 Simple, flexible implementations of some meta-learning algorithms in Jax.

-The goal is that you should be able to just specify hyperparameters and "drop in" your choice of model, gradient-based optimizers, and distribution over tasks, and these implementations should work out-of-the-box with minimal code overhead, whether your tasks are classification, regression, reinforcement learning, or something werid and wonderful.
+The goal is that you should be able to just specify hyperparameters and "drop in" your choice of model, gradient-based optimizers, and distribution over tasks, and these implementations should work out-of-the-box with minimal code overhead, whether your tasks are classification, regression, reinforcement learning, or something weird and wonderful.

 The caveats are that you need to use Flax models/optimizers (or write classes with similar API), and your "tasks" must be written as functions which map from a random seed and a model to a scalar loss.
 The MAML implementation also does not include improvements added by subsequent papers, such as trainable inner-loop learning rates.